StefanPostma/nl.vinceste.open-toon/README.md

 After install:

--fill in unique devicename
+- fill in unique devicename
--fill in IP
+- fill in IP
 - Create flow with timer and action Update Waardes (this will update your homey values on given interval)

 ###Changelog